 If you both enjoy afternoon tea, why not hop over to the recently-renovated Ritz Hotel and enjoy their utterly decadent, beautifully presented afternoon tea?
 Enjoy finger sandwiches, rich French pastries and cakes, authentic French teas and a flute of champagne with your chéri/e, basking in the iconic site.
 And while it's not inexpensive, it's less expensive than dinner for two at a restaurant of a comparable standing and reputation.

-You can find more information on tea at the iconic hotel here, as well as make reservations.
+You can find more information on tea at the iconic and recently renovated hotel here, as well as make reservations.
 Make sure to book well in advance: this is an incredibly popular afternoon tea.

 Interested in having a romantic gourmet tea for two somewhere else in the city?
 See our complete guide to where to find the best afternoon tea in the capital.